-This page is for the benefit of others.
 I’m moving items to this list as we dispose of them.
-Because we have a few years to downsize we are able to take our time.
+Because we had a few years to downsize we are able to take our time.
 We started off selling things we don’t expect to use in the three years which is when we expect to go full time in an RV.
 I’m finding once I get on a roll selling stuff it becomes easier to take the time to do it.
 You just have to take the time to get started.

 Paper documents and photos.
 What we are doing to go paperless as of 2015.